DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 "Let's deal with all at once."

-While there was still some smoke coming from its muzzle, Kay aimed Drake Nail.
+While there was still some smoke coming from its muzzle, Kai aimed Drake Nail.

 "<span title="jp. 降雷弾 literally would be beaming lighting bullet, but its furigana is more simple">Lighting bullet</span>"

 Telluric current.
 Like short javelins, lighting bolts fired from the ground and hit all flying gargoyles, which made them fall down.
-Kay moved to run toward entrance, as if ignoring this spectacle.
+Kai moved to run toward entrance, as if ignoring this spectacle.

 "That was cool!
-Hey, Kay, what was that!?"
+Hey, Kai, what was that!?"

 "These bullets are made in my world for use against groups.
 But their number is quite limited so I'm keeping them in reserve."